Review was updated 5th August, 2019

 The obvious ones, though, are the things many people overlook.
 For starters, if you’re going to be controlling games with a mouse and keyboard, you might want to invest in a better keyboard (preferably one with mechanical switches like the Logitech G810) and a more gaming-oriented mouse (these usually sport various extra buttons).
 Grab a decent mouse mat while you’re at it.
 And since you’ll be sitting at that desk for hours playing, maybe you’d like a better chair — in fact, how about a gaming chair (yes, they do exist, though their value over regular ergonomic chairs is dubious at best).

-The sound you’re hearing from your games could be improved with a nice set of speakers, or perhaps you’d prefer to use a headset with a microphone attached so you can chat to your teammates.
+The sound you’re hearing from your games could be improved with a nice set of speakers, or perhaps you’d prefer to use a headset with a microphone attached so you can chat with your teammates.
 There are dozens of quality headsets available at all price points, and as for speakers, you can go as big or small as you’d like (or can afford).

 Or how about a bigger and better screen?
 Or a high definition webcam so you can stream your gaming sessions with yourself in the corner of the frame?